FREQUENTLY ASKED QUESTIONS

 This option enables the miner to use an improved sieve algorithm which will enable your miner to find primes at a faster rate.

 Step 3 – Run the nexus_cpuminer.exe file.
 For more information on pools and settings, see the Mining & Minting Nexus page.

 The GPU is a dedicated processing unit housed on-board your graphics card.
 The GPU is able to perform certain tasks extremely well, unlike your CPU, which is designed for parallel processing.
 Nexus supports both AMD and Nvidia GPU mining, and works best on the newer models.
 Officially, Nexus does not support GPU pool mining, but there are 3rd party miners with this capability.

 The latest software for the Nvidia miner can be found here.
 The latest software for the AMD miner can be found here.
 The AMD miner is a third party miner.
-Information and advice about using the AMD miner can be found on our Slack channel.
 This guide will walk you through the Nvidia miner.

 Step 1 – Close your wallet.
 Navigate to

 nexus.conf file.
 Depending on your wallet, you may or may not have this file.
 If not, please create a new txt file and save it as

 You will need to add the following lines before restarting your wallet:

 Step 2 – Extract the files into a new folder.

 nexus.bat file.
 This will run the miner and deposit any rewards for mining a block into the account on your wallet.